 Guaidó is known both for his private personality and the story of his troubled adolescence as a survivor of the Vargas tragedy, one of Venezuela's worst-ever natural disasters.
 The tragedy, a series of landslides and floods that hit the country's Caribbean coast in December 1999, left hundreds of thousands of people dead.

-Despite not being known as a man for great speeches, Guaidó has this week made several.
+Despite not being known as a man for great speeches, Guaidó has made several this week.

 On Wednesday, he was declared interim president by the National Assembly, sparking an international reaction.